 Obtaining Your Actual Japan Rail Pass In Japan

-Your Japan Rail Pass will arrive in the mail, hopefully soon after purchase.
+Your Japan Rail Pass will arrive in the mail, hopefully soon after purchase (most companies, like Klook will send it 2-day shipping).
 Be sure to bring it with you to Japan.
 When you arrive at a train station, find a JR Information Desk.

 Once you’ve waited in line you will need to present your Japan Rail Pass paperwork and passport.
 You will need to fill out some basic information like name, passport number, and the dates and locations of your visit.